frankthamel/SerialTaskExecutor/README.md

 # SerialTaskExecutor

-A Swift package that provides a mechanism to execute tasks serially, ensuring one task completes before the next one starts.
+A Swift package that provides a mechanism to execute async tasks serially, ensuring one task completely finishes before the next one starts, even across suspension points.

 ## Features

-- Serial execution of tasks
+- Serial execution of async/await tasks
-- Thread-safe task management
+- Proper handling of task suspension points (unlike regular actors)
+- Support for return values and error propagation
 - Simple and intuitive API

 ## Installation